Designing an Arabic User Experience – Part 3: Usability Testing in Saudi Arabia

 - The key to getting the most out of usability testing is to test with the target users of your product

-- Usability testing is a new concept to the country.
+- Usability testing is a new concept in the country.
 As a result, most participants don’t know what to expect making recruitment more difficult

 - Participants often act as if they’re the one being tested and not the product, resulting in them being too eager to give the ‘right’ answer rather than an honest one